-1. (1-3) Abimelech forces his brothers to submit to him.
+1. (1-3) Abimelech forces his uncles to submit to him.

 Then Abimelech the son of Jerubbaal went to Shechem, to his mother’s brothers, and spoke with them and with all the family of the house of his mother’s father, saying, “Please speak in the hearing of all the men of Shechem: ‘Which is better for you, that all seventy of the sons of Jerubbaal reign over you, or that one reign over you?’
 Remember that I am your own flesh and bone.”
 And his mother’s brothers spoke all these words concerning him in the hearing of all the men of Shechem; and their heart was inclined to follow Abimelech, for they said, “He is our brother.”

 a.
 Then Abimelech the Son of Jerubbaal went to Shechem: Abimelech was the son of Jerubbaal (another name for Gideon given in Judges 8:35), but he was not the clear successor to his father’s place of leadership.
 This was for two reasons: God had not established a hereditary monarchy in Israel, and there were sixty-nine other sons of Gideon (Judges 8:30) who might also want to succeed their father.

 b.
 Their heart was inclined to follow Abimelech: At the city of Shechem, Abimelech convinced his uncles on his mother’s side to support him as king over his brothers on his father’s (Gideon’s) side.
 So, the men of Shechem agreed to accept Abimelech as the new leader – perhaps even the king – of Israel.

 i.
 “The reference to the men of Shechem (Judges 9:2) is literally ‘the baals of Shechem’, the word having here its original meaning of ‘lord’ or ‘owner’.”
 (Cundall)